tnelsond/tnelsond/_posts/2019-08-22-africa-update.md

 The next day, I was teaching one of the resident young girls how to play Ukulele.

-In the evening, Joy, Hopper, Thera (my Cambodian roomate), and I hiked the gorge.
+In the evening, Joy, Hopper, Theara (my Cambodian roomate), and I hiked the gorge.
 Apparently, I'm very sure footed and quick, as my brother-in-law Reece knows.
 And I was amazed that I did not tire quickly but had as much energy as the day before.
 We wrote "Lo-winski" in very large rocks on the sand, because he didn't want to come hike the gorge that day as he had the day prior.

 Then, we had supper and I played with another little girl named Addy.
 We did gymnastics and goofy walks, etc. After that, we played soccer with a lot of the staff and students.

-My tentmate was Thera, a man that Joy calls "Cambodian Hopper."
+My tentmate was Theara, a man that Joy calls "Cambodian Hopper."
 He has a lot of energy when he speaks and it's fun to talk to him.

 ----